-The redesigned first floor of the Crerar Library will also contain open work and collaboration areas; an equipment help and circulation desk; exhibition and critique space for faculty and student work; and John Crerar Library Research and Teaching Services, where science librarians will consult with faculty and students.
+The redesigned first floor of the Crerar Library also contains open work and collaboration areas; an equipment help and circulation desk; exhibition and critique space for faculty and student work; and John Crerar Library Research and Teaching Services, where science librarians consult with faculty and students.
 The center joins the new Department of Computer Science offices and laboratories on the renovated second and third floor of the building as well as the Library’s collections and relocated Access and Circulation Desk and study spaces, now on the renovated lower level.

 MADD Center Resources

 To inquire about using HAL and WGL spaces for meetings or other events, please fill out this form.